 - InboxDollars provides cash rather than points, with a $5 sign-up bonus and various tasks available

-The amount you make depends on:
+The amount earned depends on:

 - The length and complexity of each survey